 This pane adds a soft-focus glow to the image.
 The styles section and the More pop-up include a number of different glow types.
 Adjustable settings for the Glow pane include:

-- Amount: Controls the overall glow strength. - Halo: Sets glow radius, adding fuzziness to an image's edges. - Mode: Lets you set the blending mode for the glow effect.
+- Halo: Sets glow radius, adding fuzziness to an image's edges. - Mode: Lets you set the blending mode for the glow effect.